National Center for Health Research, May 4, 2018

 The Foremother Lifetime Achievement Award recognizes women who expanded women’s horizons, improved our communities, and made remarkable contributions to our country.
 We let them know what an honor it is to follow in their formidable footsteps.

 We also recognize Health Policy Heroes.
-This award honors men and women (and perhaps boys and girls) who have changed the public debate and public policies in ways that help to improve the lives of adults and children nationwide.
+This award honors men and women (and in this case, boys and girls) who have changed the public debate and public policies in ways that help to improve the lives of adults and children nationwide.

 Please join our wonderful Emcee Maureen Bunyan as we celebrate